arh1/presentation-docker-drupal/slides/lando.md

 ### Debugging

+1. Set ```xdebug: true``` for php service in .lando.yml
+1. Configure your IDE to use Xdebug
+1. Start debugging session

 ### Pros/Cons

 ~Notes:
-* lando will save you a lot of searching and typing
+* lando cli will save you a lot of searching and typing
+* lando services dynamically create Docker compose object
+* .lando.yml rather than docker-compose.yml (by default)
+* can't run docker-compose commands